The Atiyah-Bott formula and connectivity in chiral Koszul duality: Preliminaries

 In general, the Bar and coBar construction gives us the following pair of adjoint functors

 For an operad $\matheur{O}$ (resp. co-operad $\matheur{P}$), we also use $\matheur{O}^\vee$ (resp. $\matheur{P}^\vee$) to denote $\BarO(\matheur{O})$ (resp. $\coBarP(\matheur{P})$).

-\begin{rmk} In what follows, we will adopt the following convention: all our operads/co-operads will have the property that the augmentation map is an equivalence, when restricted to $\matheur{O}(1)$ (resp. $\matheur{P}(1)$).
-And under this restriction, one can show that the following unit map is an equivalence
+\begin{rmk} In what follows, we will adopt the following convention: all our operads/co-operads will have the property that the augmentation map is an equivalence when restricted to $\matheur{O}(1)$ (resp. $\matheur{P}(1)$).
+And under this restriction, one can show that the following unit map

 or in a slightly different notation